Gran Turismo 7: Partnerships with real-life racing events

-The 1.29 update was released on February 20, 2023, which included the PS VR2 upgrade, and a time-limited events that will offer a glimpse of the new AI Sophy.
-The new AI would adapt to the level of the player and make use of advanced techniques like drafting.
+Gran Turismo 7 continues the series' partnerships with the Super Formula Championship and the Federation Internationale de l'Automobile (FIA), the latter for the World Endurance Championship, sim racing, and officially-sanctioned esports championships.
 The 1.32 update, released on April 27, 2023, continued the series' partnership with the Super Formula Championship, adding the Dallara SF23 shortly after its debut in the 2023 Super Formula Championship; on launch, the game featured the Dallara SF19, a vehicle that had featured previously in the previous title, Gran Turismo Sport.
+Ahead of the 2026 24 Hours of Le Mans, and to accompany the existing Toyota GR010 Hybrid, Polyphony added four hypercars and a Porsche safety car with a Gran Turismo livery.

 My First Gran Turismo

 On 6 December 2024, the free-to-play My First Gran Turismo (Note: Known as Gran Turismo for Beginners (はじめてのグランツーリスモ, Hajimete no Guran Tsūrisumo) in Japan) was released for the PlayStation 4 and PlayStation 5.
 The game is effectively a demo version of Gran Turismo 7 and features 18 cars and three tracks.
 The cars can be imported into the main game after unlocking them all.
 The PlayStation 5 version of the game includes support for PlayStation VR2.